 One group of singles decided they were done being irritated and sad about the day.
 They came up with a plan for an annual dessert party and contest.
-The guys had to come up with a dessert recipe and make it with no help.
+The guys had to come up with a dessert recipe and make it without help.
 The desserts would be judged on presentation, creativity and taste.

-Bottom line, it didn’t really matter whether it was a winner or a serious dud, it was a great way to spend time together, celebrate and laugh, which made it a fun way to spend Valentine’s Day.
+Bottom line: It didn’t really matter whether it was a winner or a serious dud.
+It was a great way to spend time together, celebrate and laugh, which made it a fun way to spend Valentine’s Day.

 Through the years some of the original members of the group have married, but they still participate in the annual contest.

-- Gather with friends.
+Gather with friends.
 Have dinner and make Valentine’s cards to send to people who probably won’t receive a Valentine, like an elderly neighbor who has no family.

-- Make a batch of Valentine cards and send them to some single friends without a signature.
+Make a batch of Valentine cards and send them to some single friends without a signature.

-- Invite friends over for a special dinner instead of going out to eat.
+Invite friends over for a special dinner instead of going out to eat.

-- Offer to babysit for some married friends so they can go on a date.
+Offer to babysit for some married friends so they can go on a date.

-- Send yourself some flowers.
+Send yourself some flowers.

-- Throw your own dessert theme party or come up with your own creative party idea.
+Throw your own dessert theme party or come up with your own creative party idea.

 Valentine’s Day is not just for romantic couples – it’s for singles, too.
 It’s a celebration of the love we feel for others.
 Take time out to acknowledge those who have made a difference in your life through their affection and support.